 This is an obvious issue, but that doesn’t make it easy to fix.
 Getting a good fit on a ski boot is a lot harder than getting a good fit for a shoe.
 There are a lot more points of contact within the boot to consider and the margin for error is much slimmer.
 So how should a boot feel when you try it on?

 Next, consider your forefoot, or the ball of the foot.
-That is generally the widest part of the foot, so if the boot is too narrow that is the first place you will notice it.
+That is generally the widest part of the foot, so if the boot is too narrow that is the first place you will notice uncomfortable tightness.
 Similarly, the boot is too wide if you can achieve any side-to-side sliding with that (or any) part of your foot.
 Different ski boots and different ski boot brands have varying dimensions, so finding the right width for your foot is important.

 Then comes the arch of the foot.
 Does the footbed have good support that contours well with the shape of the arch and bottom of the foot?
-Remember, as you work in your boots the sole will be one of the most affected areas, so it is generally better to find an arch that feels a tiny bit too high at first because then it will be able to compress into the perfect shape for your foot.
-If you start with an arch that is just right or a tiny bit too low, it’ll only get worse over time.
+Remember, as you work in your boots the sole will be one of the most affected areas, so it is generally better to find a footbed with arch support that feels a tiny bit too high at first because then it will be able to compress into the perfect shape for your foot.
+If you start with arch support that is just right or a tiny bit too low, it’ll only get worse over time.
 Not having enough arch underfoot creates a lot of discomfort throughout the day as your arches sag, unsupported and under constant pressure.
 But don’t go too far, too much arch will cause painful pressure directly underfoot.

 The following point of consideration is the heel.
 Does it slide side to side within the heel pocket of the boot?
 Does it slide upward too easily and come off the bottom?
 Is it so narrow that you feel a pinch?
 Make sure the answer to all of these questions is no before you move forward.

 The fit around the malleolus, or ankle bone, is very important.
-If it is too loose, it will contribute to the heel being able to slide up when leaning forward and it will also allow your entire foot to slide into the front of the boot, causing brutal impacts on the toes.
+If it is too loose, it will contribute to the heel being able to slide up when leaning forward and it will also allow your entire foot to slide into the front of the boot, causing brutal impacts and bruises on the toes.
 Too tight around the ankle and your circulation will be compromised, creating numbness in your feet, and not to mention even just the act of putting the boots on will be a pain.
 It’s good to be able to feel an even, plush pressure all around the ankle that is secure but totally pain-free.

 Finally, the fit around the shin and calf muscle must be as snug as possible without any pinching and without cutting off any circulation and blood flow.
 It can be tempting to leave a bit of extra room in the shin if you’ve had pain there in the past, but this allows for extra vibrations and impact.
 Maintaining a snug fit is always a better choice.
 If you feel like you have shin pain despite a good fit around the lower leg the problem is likely what we’ll talk about next—flex.